RetroReversing/retroReversing/pages/psp/PSPSymbols.md

 ViciousEngine was one of the few game engines recommended officially by Sony, and in fact they offered a discount for the engine if it was used to create a PSP Mini [^1].

 You can extract the .sym and .map file by opening the `PSP_GAME/USRDIR/DATA.PAK` with

+The `DATA.PAK` file normally contains some files with a name that is a variation of `Game-dvd.map` and `Game-dvd.sym`.

 ## ViciousEngine Games with Debug Symbols
 * Alien Syndrome (USA) (PSN)